Third Order Regular of Saint Francis of Penance: Province of the Sacred Heart of Jesus

 Prior to 1906, three separate and independent communities of men of the Third Order Regular existed in the United States.
 All of them were institutes of lay brothers dedicated to teaching and other works of charity.
 These were located in Brooklyn, New York (1858); Loretto, Pennsylvania (1847); and Spalding, Nebraska, which came about from a school founded for Native American boys (ca. 1882), at the request of Bishop John Ireland.
 The communities at Loretto and Brooklyn had been founded from Mountbellew Monastery, in Tuam, County Galway, Ireland, at the request of the bishops of Brooklyn and Pittsburgh, respectively.
 The community in Nebraska was a branch of the Brooklyn community.

 As communities of lay Brothers, they were under the authority of their local bishops, who acted canonically as the superior general of the community within their diocese.
 The Brothers, however, came to desire a closer connection with the wider Franciscan Order.
 Additionally, due to the desire of some of the Brothers for ordination, as well as seeing a need to have the pastoral care of both the Brothers and their students coming from within their community, Brothers Raphael Brehenny, O.S.F., and his successor, Brother Linus Lynch, O.S.F., the superiors of the Brooklyn community, asked the bishop of that diocese for permission to have some of the members of that community ordained as priests.
 This request the bishop refused, as the community had been introduced into the diocese for the care of parish schools, and the bishop feared that in the event of its members becoming priests this work would suffer.
-Thus, in May 1906, a petition was then sent to the minister general, the Most Rev. Fr.
-Angelus de Mattia, T.O.R., asking for union with the friars of the Third Order Regular of St. Francis in Italy.
+Thus, in May 1906, a petition was then sent to the minister general, Angelus de Mattia, asking for union with the friars of the Third Order Regular of St. Francis in Italy.
 The Bishop of Brooklyn, however, worked actively to block this effort, and it was halted.

-In November of that same year, the Spalding community made the same request to Fr.
-Angelo, the minister general in Rome.
+In November of that same year, the Spalding community made the same request to Angelo, the minister general in Rome.
 In their case, however, the local bishop was in accord with their desire and gave his authorization for such a merger.
-The following December 8, the minister general, Fr.
-Angelo, signed a decree of union of the Spalding community with the Third Order Regular.
+The following December 8, the minister general, Angelo, signed a decree of union of the Spalding community with the Third Order Regular.
 In January 1907, he formally petitioned the Holy See to allow the establishment of a community of the Order in Nebraska, and to receive the vows of any qualified Brothers there.
 This was granted immediately, with the official approval and blessing of Pope Pius X being formally declared that following November.
-The Brothers were received into the Order by Fr.
-Stanislaus Dujmoric, T.O.R., of the Province of Dalmatia, who had been sent as the official delegate of the minister general to supervise the merger.
+The Brothers were received into the Order by Stanislaus Dujmoric, of the Province of Dalmatia, who had been sent as the official delegate of the minister general to supervise the merger.